worryboy/csv2mt940/README.md

 # csv2mt940
-convert TopCard Service credit card csv to mt940 for double-entry accounting such as Banana / StzratMoney for import
+convert TopCard Service Switzerland credit card csv to mt940 for double-entry accounting such as BananaSoft(CH) / StarMoney for import